taogen-docs/resources-of-learning/domains/programming-language-resources.md

 ### C#

+Primary

 - [C# documentation - doc]( https://docs.microsoft.com/en-us/dotnet/csharp/ )
-- **C# in Depth** by Jon Skeet
-- Head First C# by Andrew Stellman
+- **Head First C#** (4th, 2021) by Andrew Stellman
+- **Learn C# in One Day and Learn It Well: C# for Beginners with Hands-on Project** by Jamie Chan
+- **The C# Player's Guide** (5th, 2022) by RB Whitaker
-- C# 7.0 in a Nutshell: The Definitive Reference by Joseph Albahari, Ben Albahari
+- C# 10 Pocket Reference: Instant Help for C# 10 Programmers (2022) by Joseph Albahari, Ben Albahari
+- C# 12 Pocket Reference: Instant Help for C# 12 Programmers (2023) by Joseph Albahari and Ben Albahari
-- Pro C# 7: With .NET and .NET Core by Andrew Troelsen and Philip Japikse
+- Pro C# 10 with .NET 6: Foundational Principles and Practices in Programming (11th, 2022) by Andrew Troelsen, Phil Japikse
-- Professional C# 7 and .NET Core 2.0 by Christian Nagel
+- Professional C# and .NET (2021) by Christian Nagel

+Advanced

+- Dive into
+  - **C# in Depth** (4th, 2019) by Jon Skeet.
+(C# 6 and 7)
+  - C# 10 in a Nutshell: The Definitive Reference (2022) by Joseph Albahari, Ben Albahari
+  - C# 12 in a Nutshell: The Definitive Reference (2023) by Joseph Albahari
-- CLR VIA C# by Jeffrey Richter
+  - CLR VIA C# (4th, 2012) by Jeffrey Richter.
+(C# 9 and .NET 5)
+- Concurrency
+  - Concurrency in C# Cookbook: Asynchronous, Parallel, and Multithreaded Programming (2nd, 2019) by Stephen Cleary
+  - Concurrency in .NET: Modern patterns of concurrent and parallel programming by Riccardo Terrell
+- Effective
-- Effective C#: 50 Specific Ways to Improve Your C# (3rd, 2016) by Bill Wagner
+  - Effective C#: 50 Specific Ways to Improve Your C# (3rd, 2016) by Bill Wagner.
+(C# 6)
-- More Effective C#: 50 Specific Ways to Improve Your C# (2nd, 2017)by Bill Wagner
+  - More Effective C#: 50 Specific Ways to Improve Your C# (2nd, 2017) by Bill Wagner (C# 7)

+Applications Development

+- Programming C# 10: Build Cloud, Web, and Desktop Applications by Ian Griffiths
+- C# 10 and .NET 6 – Modern Cross-Platform Development by Mark J. Price

 ### JavaScript 📈